Kamva/mgm/README.md

 }
 ````
 #### Aggregation
-while we can have mongo go driver Aggregate feature, mgm also
+while we can haveing Mongo Go Driver Aggregate features, mgm also
 provide simpler methods to aggregate:

 example: